 Yes!
 To discuss options for this, reach out to us and we’ll be happy to help.

-While we don’t currently integrate with other platforms, it’s on our roadmap for the near future.
+While we don’t currently integrate with other platforms, it’s on our roadmap.
 We’re listening to our customers to determine their areas of highest need, so if something specific is important to you, please reach out to let us know.

-For companies that do large rollouts of Rising Team across their organization, there are a variety of ways that we can customize the product to work alongside your own leadership development materials and philosophies.
+There are a variety of ways that we can customize the product to work alongside your own leadership development materials and philosophies, including helping you develop your own custom kits.
 Reach out to us at firstname.lastname@example.org if you’d like to learn more.